 Creating an archive involves mandatory as well as optional steps.
 Mandatory steps for archiving your database include exporting data and generating a doclist export.
 Optional steps for archiving your database are moving bates numbers, redacted documents export, and production.
 Both mandatory and optional steps are explained below.
 If you have any questions, contact firstname.lastname@example.org.

-- Moving bates numbers (optional)
+- Moving bates numbers and folders (optional)

 - Exporting data